PseudoTV/PseudoTV_Live/plugin.video.pseudotv.live/README.md

 - Option to save "accurate" (Parsed) duration meta to your Kodi database.

+- Option to disable Trakt scrobbling and rollback media playcount and resume points for passive viewing.

 - "on the fly" channel creation, with automated background building.

 - Ease of use; User Interface provided by Kodi PVR frontend.

 - Music Genre PVR "Radio" Channels.

-- Multi-Room channel configurations w/Automatic client detection.
+- Multi-Room channel configurations w/Client pairing via bonjour network announcement.

 - Your choice of "Playback Methods".
 See post below for details.